April 14, 2022

-Your business plan should include a section on funding.
+Your business plan should include a financial plan section.
 This is where you'll lay out how much money you need to start or grow your business.
 Be specific and include dollar amounts.
 If you're seeking a loan, including information on how much you're requesting and how you'll use the funds.

 You should also include a detailed budget in your business plan.
 Your budget should include all of your projected income and expenses for at least the first year of operation.
 Creating a budget will help you get a clear picture of what it will cost to start and operate your business.